jhomola/jhomola.github.io/research.md

 # Work in Progress

+Homola, Jonathan, Miguel M. Pereira, and Margit Tavits.
+Legacies of the Third Reich: Concentration Camps and Outgroup Intolerance. *Conditionally Accepted at the American Political Science Review*. [[Abstract]](http://jhomola.com/abstracts#camps)
+* Winner of the Sage Best Paper Award (for the best comparative politics paper presented at the 2018 APSA annual conference)

 Homola, Jonathan.
 Partisanship and Perceived Threats about Immigration. *Under Review*. [[Abstract]](http://jhomola.com/abstracts#threats)

-Homola, Jonathan, Miguel M. Pereira, and Margit Tavits.
-Legacies of the Third Reich: Concentration Camps and Outgroup Intolerance. *Revise & Resubmit*. [[Abstract]](http://jhomola.com/abstracts#camps)

 Homola, Jonathan.
 The Political Consequences of Group-Based Identities. [[Abstract]](http://jhomola.com/abstracts#separate)